socphoenix/pico-midicizer/README.md

 to this folder.
 Using an editor like [Mu](https://codewith.mu) that will write files completely on saving, copy the code.py file from this repository to the root of the drive as code.py

+<b>some computers may have issues booting with the controller plugged in due to it showing up as a storage device.
+It slowed the computer I'm using
+  down by quite a bit.
+Put the following code in a file name boot.py on the root of the controller's drive to disable the usb storage from showing up, once you are sure you won't need to access it again:</b>

+> import storage
+>
+> storage.disable_usb_drive()

 At this point you can move to wiring the organ

 ### Wiring of the Conn 650